isabella232/dynamic-media-classic.en-1/help/dynamic-media-classic-desktop-app.md

 ## Known limitations in Dynamic Media Classic 20.20.1 (fixed in 20.20.2)

-**_Applies to Windows® only - Is there a limitation on the number of files that can be uploaded through the desktop app UI?_**<br>Yes, a maximum of 150 files can be uploaded at a time by way of the desktop app UI.
+**_Applies to Windows® only &ndash; Is there a limitation on the number of files that can be uploaded through the desktop app UI?_**<br>Yes, a maximum of 150 files can be uploaded at a time by way of the desktop app UI.

-**_Applies to Windows® and macOS - How do I switch between companies?_**<br>To switch between companies, do the following:
+**_Applies to Windows® and macOS &ndash; How do I switch between companies?_**<br>To switch between companies, do the following:

 * In the Dynamic Media Classic app, select the new company from the company drop-down list.
 * When the pop-up window appears, tap **[!UICONTROL OK]** to sign out and close the app.